Major Festivals in Nepal

 Chhath Parva

 Initially started by natives of Mithila, the Chhath Parva can now be celebrated around the country.
 Decorations of water sources, ponds, rivers, and lakes, along with offerings of fruits and other delicacies to the god Sun, stand out as a unique cultural trademark.
-The festival lies in October/November and is celebrated for four days.
+The festival is held in October/November and lasts four days.